 When it comes to buying a single serve coffee maker the two biggest names in the coffee world are Nespresso and Keurig.
 We are going to review these two brands side by side to help you decide what brand to opt for.

 Nespresso is owned by the Nestle group and is based out of Switzerland.
 Nespresso machines were first introduced to the market in 1986 and have since risen in popularity with the reduction in machine price.
 The company is very popular across Europe although less so in America, where Keurig has more of a foothold.

 Nespresso is generally considered a premium brand of coffee maker, producing high quality machines and better tasting coffee.
 They have invested a lot of money into their brand with beautiful stores, stylish packaging and the backing of celebrities such as George Clooney.

 When it comes to their machines, Nespresso has partnered with established companies such as Breville, De’Longhi and Phillips to produce their machines.
 This has resulted in a higher quality of machine produced compared to Keurig models.

 There are currently 2 lines of Nespresso machines available:

 OriginalLine machines were Nespresso’s original machines.
-They use standard pump espresso machine technology to brew a hotter beverage.
+They use standard pump technology to brew a hotter beverage.
 They also have a lower cost per cup as the OriginialLine capsules are cheaper and there is the option of using 3rd party capsule equivalents.